I wanted to start by saying, I was driving with a friend who happens to have sold many products door to door.

 I brought up math because your time is money.
 We all have the same amount of time and that is 24 hours a day 7 days a week.

-The first step is to make a list of people you know who are at least 30 years old, married and working permanently.
+The first step is to make a list of people you know who are at least 30 years old, married, and working permanently.

-Depending on how big your family is or who you know, you probably trimmed your list to a half page.
+Depending on how big your family is or who you know, you probably trimmed your list to a half-page.

 If you are able to achieve that goal, now you’d spend your time demonstrating the knives to your potential sale.

 Let say they didn’t purchase these knives.
-Now you have drive back home, write a report about your presentation.
+Now you have to drive back home, write a report about your presentation.